jessicacousins/fullstack_vite_webapp/README.md

 15. **AI-Generated Content**: Users can generate content for blog posts through OpenAI’s GPT model.
 This feature allows for seamless AI-driven content creation, helping users draft blog posts based on input prompts.
 The generated content is displayed in the blog editor and can be customized further by the user before publishing.
 16. **AI moderation**: Integrated AI moderation to automatically flag inappropriate comments, including those containing hate speech, profanity, or other harmful content.
 Moderators can review flagged content via the Admin Dashboard, where the flagged comments are displayed alongside sentiment analysis to help identify potential violations in real-time.
 17. **TensorFlow.js Image Classification**: TensorFlow.js is integrated into the frontend to enable machine learning capabilities directly in the browser.
 Using the MobileNet model, this feature allows users to classify and identify categories of merchandise images in the shopping component with real-time feedback.
 When a user clicks on an item, the model predicts the item’s category, providing insights into the types of products available.
 This implementation demonstrates basic machine learning concepts and enhances the shopping experience with interactive AI-driven categorization.
+18. **Learn More Insights**: When users click the “Learn More” button for an item in the shopping cart, they receive an AI-generated description and insights about the product.
+This feature, powered by OpenAI, offers additional context on the product's uses, features, and related categories, enhancing the shopping experience.
+19. **Product Recommendations**: Based on the products users views, the system provides AI-driven recommendations for similar items.
+This feature uses OpenAI to generate recommendations tailored to user preferences.
+Product views are logged in the backend, allowing the application to suggest relevant items based on users' browsing patterns.

 ## Packages and Technologies Used